 The American Community Survey is conducted using three methods of data collection to contact households:

 Telephone: Computer Assisted Telephone Interviewing (CATI)

 - the American Community Survey questionnaire

 - and a replacement questionnaire if the original questionnaire is not returned in a timely manner

 - Sample Addresses that do not respond by mail may be contacted using the followup procedures CATI, CAPI, or both.

 The CATI operation is conducted approximately six weeks after the American Community Survey questionnaire is mailed.
 We will attempt to obtain telephone numbers and conduct telephone interviews for all households that have not responded by mail during the six-week period.
 Census Bureau telephone interviewing staff will conduct these interviews.

 Following the CATI operation, a sample will be taken from the addresses that remain uninterviewed.
 These addresses are visited by Census Bureau field representatives, who will conduct personal interviews.
-A detailed description of the data collection and processing procedures can be found in the Design and Methodology: ACS Report.
+A detailed description of the data collection and processing procedures can be found in the ACS Design and Methodology Technical Paper.